General Relativity without paradigm of space-time covariance, and resolution of the problem of time: 3. Further discussions

-which is just the superspace proper time with $\sqrt V$ playing the role of `mass' if it were constant.
-This regains the generalized Baierlein-Sharp-Wheeler action\cite{BSW} which has also been studied in Ref.\cite{Barbour} in a different situation.
+which is just the superspace proper time with $\sqrt V =\sqrt{{\bar H}^2 -{\bar G}_{ijkl}{\bar\pi}^{ij}{\bar\pi}^{kl}}$ playing the role of ``mass" if it were constant.
+This regains the generalized Baierlein-Sharp-Wheeler action\cite{BSW} which has also been studied in Ref.\cite{Barbour, Anderson2} in a different situation.

-Transparent and consistent dynamics revealing the primacy of the physical Hamiltonian ${\cal H}_{phys.}$ and the role of intrinsic time in General Relativity and its extensions\cite{Niall} can be obtained from several complementary approaches: the master constraint formulation which recovers the correct physical content from the usual starting point of canonical General Relativity; the Schrodinger equation (3) (or its superspace version (13)) as the fundamental equation for quantum geometrodynamics; the generalized Baierlein-Sharp-Wheeler action (17); and also, perhaps most important to a causal quantum theory, the evolution operator $U(h, h_0)$ with gauge-invariant temporal ordering.
+Transparent and consistent dynamics revealing the primacy of the physical Hamiltonian ${\mathcal H}_{\rm phys.}$ and the role of intrinsic time in general relativity and its extensions (a related discussion on the initial data formulation can be found in Ref. \cite{Niall}) can be obtained from several complementary approaches: the master constraint formulation which recovers the correct physical content from the usual starting point of canonical general relativity; the Schr\"{o}dinger equation (4) (or its superspace version (14)) as the fundamental equation for quantum geometrodynamics; the generalized Baierlein-Sharp-Wheeler action (18); and also, perhaps most important to a causal quantum theory, the evolution operator $U(h, h_0)$ with gauge-invariant temporal ordering.